amanzav/waterworks/docs/PRD.md

 1. **Volume**: Applying to 50-100+ jobs requires unique cover letters for each
 2. **Quality**: Generic cover letters hurt application success rates

-Geese focuses exclusively on the cover letter generation workflow, keeping the tool simple and effective.
+Waterworks focuses exclusively on the cover letter generation workflow, keeping the tool simple and effective.

 ---